 - 1. To understand the cost concepts, types of costing methods and book keeping for cost accounting - 2.
 To learn the tools and techniques to calculate cost and solve the problems. - 3.
 To select the best methods of costing and apply critically based on the situation - 4.
 To communicate orally and in written form the cost accounting concepts, methods and book keeping procedure for cost accounting. - 5.
-To gain a lifelong learning for applying the cost concepts in analyzing the business problems.
+To gain a lifelong learning for applying the cost concepts in analyzing the business problems. - 6.
+To assist management in decision-making.

 - 1. Understand the cost concepts, types of costing methods and book keeping for cost accounting - 2.
 Apply tools and techniques to calculate cost and solve the problems. - 3.
 Select the best methods of costing by critically analyzing and apply the same to appropriate situation - 4.
 Communicate orally and in written the cost concepts - 5.
-Gain the lifelong learning of cost concepts and apply in the business environment.
+Gain the lifelong learning of cost concepts and apply in the business environment. - 6.
+Correctly analyze the cost of both the process and operations.

-UNIT I: Introduction - Meaning, Objectives and Advantages of Cost Accounting - Difference between Cost Accounting and Financial Accounting - Cost Concepts and Classifications - Elements of Cost - Installation of a Costing System - Role of a Cost Accountant in an Organization - Preparation of Cost sheet.
+Introduction - Meaning, Objectives and Advantages of Cost Accounting - Difference between Cost Accounting and Financial Accounting - Cost Concepts and Classifications - Elements of Cost - Installation of a Costing System - Role of a Cost Accountant in an Organization - Preparation of Cost sheet.

-UNIT II: Elements of Cost: Material and Labor - Materials: Material/inventory control techniques - Accounting and Control of Purchases - storage and issue of materials.
+Elements of Cost: Material and Labor - Materials: Material/inventory control techniques -Accounting and Control of Purchases - storage and issue of materials.
 Methods of Pricing of materials issues - FIFO, LIFO, Simple Average, Weighted Average, Replacement, Standard Cost.
 Treatment of Material Losses.
 Labour: Accounting and Control of labour cost.
 Methods of wage payment and the Incentive schemes- Halsey, Rowan, Taylor's Differential piece wage.

-UNIT III: Elements of Cost: Overheads - Classification - Allocation - Apportionment and Absorption of Overheads - Under and Over-absorption - Capacity Levels and Costs - Treatments of certain items in costing like Interest on Capital - Packing Expenses - Bad debts - Research and Development Expenses - Activity Based Cost Allocation.
+Elements of Cost: Overheads - Classification - Allocation - Apportionment and Absorption of Overheads - Under and Over-absorption - Capacity Levels and Costs - Treatments of certain items in costing like Interest on Capital - Packing Expenses - Bad debts - Research and Development Expenses - Activity Based Cost Allocation.

-UNIT IV: Methods of Costing - Job costing - Contract costing - Process Costing (Process Losses, Valuation of Work in Progress, Joint and By-Products), Service Costing (Only Transport).
+Methods of Costing - Job costing - Contract costing - Process Costing (Process Losses, Valuation of Work in Progress, Joint and By-Products), Service Costing (Only Transport).

-UNIT V: Book Keeping in Cost Accounting - Integral and Non-Integral Systems - Reconciliation of Cost and Financial Accounts - Meaning - Need - Reasons for Differences in Profit - Problems in Preparations of Reconciliation Statement - Cost Audit.
+Book Keeping in Cost Accounting - Integral and Non-Integral Systems - Reconciliation of Cost and Financial Accounts - Meaning - Need - Reasons for Differences in Profit - Problems in Preparations of Reconciliation Statement - Cost Audit.

-- SP Jain and KL Narang, Simmi Agrawal, (2016), Cost Accounting Principles and Practice, 25th edition, Kalyani Publishers, New Delhi. - 2.
-M.N Arora, (2013) Cost Accounting Principles and Practice, 12th Edition, Vikas Publishing, New Delhi. - 3.
-M N Arora & Priyanka Katyal (2017), Cost Accounting, Vikas Publishing, New Delhi. - 4.
-MinaxiRachchh & GunvantraiRachchh (2015), Cost Accounting Methods And Techniques, Vikas Publishing, New Delhi. - 5.
-CA Sachin Gupta (2020), Cost And Management Accounting, Taxmann Publication Pvt Limited - 6.
-Charles T. Horngren, Srikant M. Datar, Madhav V.Rajan (2014), Cost Accounting A Managerial Emphasis, 15thedition, Pearson Education, New Delhi. - 7. https://swayam.gov.in/nd1_noc20_mg53/preview.
+1. SP Jain and KL Narang, Simmi Agrawal, (2016), Cost Accounting Principles and Practice, 25th edition, Kalyani Publishers, New Delhi.

+2. M.N Arora, (2013) Cost Accounting - Principles and Practice, 12th Edition, Vikas Publishing, New Delhi.

+3. M N Arora & Priyanka Katyal (2017), Cost Accounting, Vikas Publishing, New Delhi.

+4. MinaxiRachchh & GunvantraiRachchh (2015), Cost Accounting - Methods And Techniques, Vikas Publishing, New Delhi.

+5. CA Sachin Gupta (2020), Cost And Management Accounting ,Taxmann Publication Pvt Limited 6.
+Charles T. Horngren, Srikant M. Datar, Madhav V.Rajan (2014), Cost Accounting - A Managerial Emphasis, 15th edition, Pearson Education , New Delhi.

+7. https://swayam.gov.in/nd1_noc20_mg53/preview.

+B. Com (CA) 2021-

+2022

 Semester - IV

-20CCU402 II 4 H - 4C
+21CCU402 INDIRECT TAXATION 4H - 4C

-Instruction Hours / week: L: 4 T: 0 P:0 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100

-End Semester Exam er Exam: 3 Hours
+End Semester Exam: 3 Hours

+COURSE OBJECTIVES:

 - 1. To familiarize on various forms of returns - 2.
 To acquaint with assessment of Individual Tax - 3.
 To prepare income tax assessment of partnership firms - 4.
 To compute assessment of companies - 5.
-To follow procedure for recovery of taxes
+To follow procedure for recovery of taxes - 6.
+To familiarize Central Excise, and Customs Laws

-- 1. Filing of various returns

-- 2. Compute of Individual Tax

-- 3. Calculate income tax assessment of partnership firms

-- 4. Compute income assessment of companies and co-operative societies

-- 5. Recovery of excess taxes
+- 1. Filing of various returns - 2.
+Compute of Individual Tax - 3.
+Calculate income tax assessment of partnership firms - 4.
+Compute income assessment of companies and co-operative societies - 5.
+Recovery of excess taxes - 6.
+Know about computation of Central Excise, and Customs Laws